kaltura/playkit-js-ui/docs/ui-customization.md

 An application can define its own UI layout and styling, by defining its presets, which can be built from custom components and/or the default components library.

 More information on how to build custom components and composing your own UI layout see [here](custom-ui-preset.md).

+## Removing style settings from the captions menu

+The captions customizing level can be modified by removing settings from the captions setting menu.

+More information on removing settings from the menu can be found [here](cvaa-override.md).